How To Choose The Best Solar Panels in NZ

 Half-Cut Solar Cell Technology

-A highly efficient solar panel comes at a premium price; it's important to select the solar panel that is best suited to your budget, and electrical needs.
-The efficiency of most solar panels available in New Zealand range between 15% to 21%.
+A highly efficient solar panel normally comes at a premium price; it's important to select the solar panel that is best suited to your budget, and electrical needs.
+The efficiency of most solar panels available in New Zealand range between 20% to 24%.

 Efficiency rates calculate: how much of the sun's energy is being transformed into electricity as it makes contact with solar panels.